MIT-Emerging-Talent/ET6-CDSP-group-14-repo/2_data_preparation/README.md

 ## Overview

-This folder contains scripts and notebooks for cleaning, transforming, and preparing our phishing email dataset for analysis.
-All scripts read data from `/1_datasets` and output cleaned/processed data back to the same folder.
+This folder contains scripts and notebooks for cleaning and preparing the phishing email dataset for analysis.
+All scripts read data from `/1_datasets` and output cleaned data back to the same folder.

 ## Scripts and Notebooks

-### data_cleaning.ipynb
+### data_cleaning.py

-**Purpose**: Comprehensive data cleaning and feature extraction pipeline for the Enron phishing email dataset.
+**Purpose**: Data loading, cleaning, and preprocessing pipeline for the Enron phishing email dataset.

 **Input**: